 Spanning Tree Show Commands | A Guide for Network Professionals

 In a network, the spanning tree protocol (STP) is super important.
 It stops loops, which can mess up things like broadcast storms.
 It uses clever math to create a loop-free setup for Ethernet networks.
-To keep an eye on it, network admins use different show commands.
-In this article, we’ll check out some common show commands that tell us about the STP protocol setup and how it’s doing.

 After configuring the Spanning Tree Protocol, which is usually configured on Layer 2 Switches, it may be necessary to verify the settings made.
 When configuring Cisco Switches, we typically use the CLI command prompt.